Best Screen Recorder for Mac 2026: Top 7 Compared

 What is the best free screen recorder for Mac?

 The best free screen recorder for Mac is the built-in macOS Screenshot toolbar (Cmd+Shift+5).
-It records your full screen or a selected area with no watermarks and no installation required.
-For more advanced free recording with scene management and streaming, OBS Studio is an excellent open-source option.
-Kap is another free alternative for simple GIF and MP4 recordings.
+It records full screen or selected areas with no watermarks and zero installation.
+For advanced free recording with multi-source capture and 71,000+ GitHub stars of community support, OBS Studio is the strongest open-source option.
+Kap (19,000+ GitHub stars) works well for quick GIF captures.

 Does Mac have a built-in screen recorder?

-Yes, macOS includes a built-in screen recorder accessible via Cmd+Shift+5.
-It lets you record your entire screen or a selected portion, with options for microphone audio and mouse click indicators.
-However, it has no editing features, no zoom effects, and limited export options.
-For editing and professional polish, you’ll need a dedicated app like ScreenBuddy.
+Yes.
+Every Mac running macOS Mojave (10.14) or later includes a built-in screen recorder accessible via Cmd+Shift+5.
+It records your entire screen or a selected portion with microphone audio and mouse-click indicators.
+However, it saves only MOV files, has no editing tools, no zoom effects, and no custom backgrounds.
+For post-recording editing, you need a dedicated app.

 What's the best screen recorder for tutorials on Mac?